mikami520/AutoSeg4SinonasalCT/README.md

 -ip <relative path to nifti images dir>
 -sp <relative path to segmentations dir>
 ```
-If you want to make sure correspondence of the name and value of segmentations, you can add the following commands after above command
+If you want to make sure correspondence of the name and value of segmentations, you can add the following commands after above command (**Option**)
 ```
 -sl LabelValue1 LabelName1 LabelValue2 LabelName2 LabelValue3 LabelName3 ...
 ```